mw8010/Batterymonitor/readme.md

 ## Overview
 This project is a DIY battery monitor for our trawler.
 It uses an ESP32 to measure current, voltage, and power with the INA226 sensor.
 The collected data is integrated into Signal K via SenseESP.
 Additionally, a OneWire temperature sensor is used to monitor battery temperature.

-## Why High-Side Current Sensing?
+## Why Low-Side Current Sensing?

-High-side current sensing means placing the shunt resistor between the positive battery terminal and the load.
-This method has several advantages:
+Low-side current sensing means placing the shunt resistor between the negative battery terminal and ground (system GND).
+This method is recommended for higher battery voltages (e.g. 48V), as it keeps the INA226 within its voltage specifications and avoids damage or incorrect measurements.

-- It ensures that all current drawn from the battery is accurately measured, avoiding errors caused by multiple ground paths.
-- It prevents ground loops, which can introduce noise and affect measurement accuracy.
-- It is safer for systems with multiple ground connections and helps maintain proper system grounding.
-- Modern sensors like the INA226 are designed for high-side sensing, providing better accuracy and compatibility with high-voltage applications.
+**Advantages:**
+- The INA226 always operates within its safe voltage range (max.
+36V common-mode).
+- Simple and safe wiring for most installations (vehicles, boats).
+- No need for a voltage divider at the INA226 input.

+**Note:**
+The measured current may have an inverted sign.
+This is corrected in the software.

 ## What is Signal K?
 [Signal K](https://signalk.org/) is an open data format for marine electronics.
 It enables the integration and exchange of sensor data between various devices and applications on board a boat.